 Licorice (Gan Cao)

 Licorice is a wonderful tonic herb used in many remedies for its flavor enhancing qualities and antimicrobial effects.
 It also helps to strengthen and to support the lungs.

-Below is an overview of licorice, combining and interpreting the best of Western science, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Below is an overview of licorice, combining and interpreting the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of licorice.

 Also Known As: Liquorice, Sweet Root

 Organs/Systems: Lungs, Balance Blood, Support Immunity and Builds Strength

-Also Known As: Grandfather of Herbs, Great Adjunct and Great Detoxifier
+Also Known As: Grandfather of Herbs, Great Adjunct, Great Detoxifier, Sweet Grass

 Meridians: All 12 meridians (one of the few herbs that has this attribute); especially Spleen, Stomach, Lung, Kidney and Heart